aws-observability/aws-otel-python-instrumentation/README.md

 This project is a redistribution of the [OpenTelemetry Distro for Python](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-distro), preconfigured for use with AWS services.
 Please check out that project too to get a better understanding of the underlying internals.
-You won't see much code in this repository since we only apply some small configuration changes, and our OpenTelemetry friends takes care of the rest.
+You won't see much code in this repository since we only apply some small configuration changes, and our OpenTelemetry friends take care of the rest.
 The exception to this is support for Application Signals.

 We provided a Python agent that can be attached to any application using a supported Python version and dynamically injects